barbosaigor/Graphll/README.md

 # Graph LL

 Graphll is a simple but efficient _weighted dependency graph_ data structure, having O(1) complexity for read and write operations.
-Easy to use, concise and simple, optimized for graph readings and writes.
+A lightweight package, easy to use, concise and simple, optimized for graph readings and writes.

 ## Documentation